Christmas Classic: Chicken and Dressing

 Butter

-Butter was not in the recipe, but I’ve never heard of chicken and dressing without it!
-So I added two sticks of melted butter not counting the butter to prepare the skillet.
+Butter wasn’t included in the recipe, but I’ve never heard of chicken and dressing without it!
+To me, it’s a must-have.
+I added two sticks of melted butter to the mixture (not counting the butter I used to prepare the skillet).
+It added the rich flavor and moisture that dressing needs to be truly delicious!

 Bake